wanabe/ruby_mod_kit/README.md

-# Rbmk
+# RubyModKit

-Rbmk is a transpiler tool from Ruby-like syntax script to Ruby script.
+RubyModKit is a transpiler tool from Ruby-like syntax script to Ruby script.
 The name is shorthand for ruby-modify-kit.

 ## Installation